MIJOTHY/REACT_SCHMEACT/README.md

 }
 ```

 Sweet.
 We can increment, decrement, and get rid of individual items.
+There was doubtless an easier way to do this, but the more complicated the better, am I right?
 Now let's figure out how to add items to our list.
 To the header!

 ##WIP